Club: FC Barcelona | Opening: 1957 | Capacity: 99,354 seats

 Until the late 1990s, Camp Nou still had some standing areas at the top of the third tier, but these were finally eliminated, reducing capacity to just below 100,000.

 In contrast to the Bernabéu, Camp Nou has changed relatively little since its inauguration and lacks many of the modern facilities common in most stadiums these days.
 For the last decade, Barcelona have therefore been investigating either redeveloping Camp Nou, or even building a completely new stadium.

 In the mid 2000s, the club presented plans for a renovated Camp Nou, designed by Norman Foster, but a lack of funding prevented realisation.
-The club recently announced to be studying a move to a new stadium, but later decided to postpone any decision due to the insecure economical situation.
+The club next started studying a move to a new stadium, but finally decided in 2014 to redevelop the current stadium.

 (photos of the present Camp Nou below)